facebook/relay/docs/Modern-GraphQLInRelay.md

 The Relay Compiler fully supports client-side schema extensions, which allows you to extend the server schema and define additional GraphQL types on the client.
 Relay expects the client schema to be located in your `--src` directory.

-For example, let's create `./src/clientSchema.graphql` and define a new GraphQL type.
-Let's call it `Setting`:
+For example, let's create `./src/clientSchema.graphql` and define a new GraphQL type called `Setting`:

 ```graphql
 type Setting {